 mean you have to use it.
 In fact, you can use Orgs to manage unscoped

 packages, or even packages under a different scope, such as a user scope,

-The real benefit of Orgs is that it makes it better, and in some cases, simply possible, to manage access and visibility of packages across a large team of contributors.
+The real benefit of Orgs is that it makes it easier, and in some cases, simply possible, to manage access and visibility of packages across a large team of contributors.

-If your organization needs to also publish and install private packages, an Org will cost you $7/user/month, for all users.
+If your Organization needs to also publish and install private packages, an Org will cost you $7/month/user, for each user, including yourself.